emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 	Specifies that the Emscripten runtime should resize the canvas render target size to match 1:1 with the physical screen resolution on the device.
 This corresponds to high definition displays on retina iOS and other mobile and desktop devices with high DPI.
 Use this mode to match and render 1:1 to the native display resolution.

+.. c:macro:: EMSCRIPTEN_FULLSCREEN_FILTERING

+	An enum-like type that specifies what kind of image filtering algorithm to apply to the element when it is presented in fullscreen mode.

+.. c:macro:: EMSCRIPTEN_FULLSCREEN_FILTERING_DEFAULT

+	Specifies that the image filtering mode should not be changed from the existing setting in the CSS style.

+.. c:macro:: EMSCRIPTEN_FULLSCREEN_FILTERING_NEAREST

+	Applies a CSS style to the element that displays the content using a nearest-neighbor image filtering algorithm in fullscreen mode.

+.. c:macro:: EMSCRIPTEN_FULLSCREEN_FILTERING_BILINEAR

+	Applies a CSS style to the element that displays the content using a bilinear image filtering algorithm in fullscreen mode.
+This is the default browser behavior.

 Struct
 ------